olimorris/hledger-forecast/README.md

         description: New Kitchen
 ```

-> **Note**: Calculations will be determined up to two decimal places

-Simply ensure that the amount starts with an `=` sign and uses standard mathematical notations.
+Simply ensure that the amount starts with an `=` sign, is enclosed in quotation marks and uses standard mathematical notations.

 ### Tracking transactions